akikoo/Fluid-Grid/README.md

     .columns(4);
 }</pre>

-Alternatively, if you use Sass (put this in _grid.scss):
+Alternatively, if you use Sass (put this in /scss/_grid.scss):

 <pre>
 // First level